MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/configure-import-data.md

 Incremental import mode is in public preview.

 > [!IMPORTANT]
-> This feature of Azure Communication Services is currently in preview.
+> Incremental mode capability is currently in preview.
 > Preview APIs and SDKs are provided without a service-level agreement.
 We recommend that you don't use them for production workloads.
 Some features might not be supported, or they might have constrained capabilities.
 >
 > For more information, review [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).